THE PACE OF THE LEARNING EXPERIENCE

 Our grade 1 students read the story Enemy Pie, written by Derek Munson, and discussed the meaning of friendship and how people can quickly become friends, even if they were unsure about them at the start.
 After reading, they created their very own Enemy Pie Recipe to guide themselves in making new friends, especially new friends who they might not have thought could be their friend.
 The students were very thoughtful and creative in coming up with “ingredients” and images to match.

 SETTING THE PACE

-We have had a very successful start to this transitional season of Spring!
-We have achievements to be proud of but still have work to do!
-As we look ahead to May and June we are excited for:
+What a fantastic start to 2023!
+We have achievements to be proud of but still have work to do.
+As we look ahead to March and April we are excited for:

 - March 1 – Cultural Event (grades 1-5)